Hazelwood, Minnesota

 Hazelwood is an unincorporated community in Webster Township, Rice County, Minnesota, United States.

 The community is located at the junction of Rice County Roads 3 and 46, near Interstate 35, 15 miles north of Faribault.

 Dutch Creek flows through the community.
 Nearby places also include Lonsdale, Elko New Market, and Northfield.

-ZIP codes 55088 (Webster) and 55057 (Northfield) meet near Hazelwood.

 Hazelwood had a post office from 1857 to 1905, which was operated out of postmaster John J. McCabe's general store.